“Average” seems to be a dirty word in the fitness world.

 You’ll likely not be the best, but you’ll be better.

-Finding Your Sweet Spot as You Approach the Point of Diminishing Returns
+The Sweet Spot on the Way to the Point of Diminishing Returns

 Diminishing returns is also a very real phenomenon.
 An hour a day gets you a certain result, and two hours a day can certainly improve upon that, but by how much?